Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Roads of National Significance

-Four-laning the expressway supports national and regional economic growth and productivity by improving capacity, travel time, reliability and safety.
-It’ll provide a more efficient route to support intercity connectedness and residential growth, and help cater to our rural economy, which is heavily reliant on our roads, rail networks and access to the port.
+It supports national and regional economic growth and productivity by improving capacity, travel time, reliability and safety.
+It’ll provide a more efficient route to improve the connection between Napier and Hastings, support residential growth, and help cater to our rural economy, which is heavily reliant on our roads, rail networks and access to the port.

-The benefits of four-laning the expressway have been highlighted a number of times in reports such as the 2012 Heretaunga Plains Transport Study, the 2015 NZTA Napier Port Access business case and others.
+The benefits of four-laning the expressway have been highlighted in reports such as the 2012 Heretaunga Plains Transport Study, the 2015 NZTA Napier Port Access business case and others.